 Eat more high-volume foods.
-High-volume foods are those with a greater water content – think soup, fruits and veggies.
+High-volume foods are those with a greater water content – think soup, fruits, and veggies.
 The high water content of these foods adds bulk and increases satiety.
 Foods high in fiber also add bulk because they expand and form a gelatinous-like substance in your digestive tract.
-Many experts recommend starting a meal with a high-volume food like a bowl of soup to increase satiety and reduce how many calories you eat the rest of the meal.
+Many experts recommend starting a meal with a high-volume food like a bowl of soup to increase satiety and reduce how many calories you eat for the rest of the meal.
 That’s good advice.

 Begin the day with breakfast – and a high-protein one at that.
-When you eat protein, it increases release of a peptide called peptide YY that suppresses appetite.
+When you eat protein, it increases the release of a peptide called peptide YY that suppresses appetite.
 Start the day with 30 grams of high-quality protein.
-Eggs are a good choices and one of the more satiating foods you can eat.
+Eggs are a good choice and one of the more satiating foods you can eat.
 Then eat some form of lean protein at every meal to help control hunger.

 Dividing your calorie intake into smaller, more frequent meals may help reign in hunger too.
 Although research doesn’t always support the idea that eating more frequent meals helps with weight loss, there’s some evidence that it controls hunger.
 The key is to keep your calorie intake consistent and consume those calories in six meals instead of three.
 Many people who try this end up eating MORE calories.
 Monitor your calories closely, and be sure each small meal contains some protein.

 Do high-intensity exercise.
 Some but not all studies show that high-intensity exercise suppresses ghrelin for variable periods of time after a workout.
-Low and moderate-intensity doesn’t appear to have the same benefits, but taking a brisk walk can sometimes stop a craving, probably by switching your focus away from food.
+Low and moderate-intensity don’t appear to have the same benefits, but taking a brisk walk can sometimes stop a craving, probably by switching your focus away from food.